domaindrivendev/Swashbuckle.WebApi/README.md

 ### Missing Area Registration (*only applicable to 3.x and below)###

-Prior to version 4.0, Swashbuckle wires up it's routes as an MVC Area.
+Prior to version 4.0, Swashbuckle wires up its routes as an MVC Area.
 In MVC projects, all Areas are usually registered at application startup.
 If the code to do this is not present in your Global.asax.cs, you'll need to add it manually:

     protected void Application_Start()
     {